 This course covers the central ideas and discoveries of the evolution of the universe.
 This empirically based narrative is a cosmological epic, an account of how things came to be and of how the human fits into the cosmos.
-The importance of a new, transcultural epic is difficult to overestimate, for this is a story with relevance for peoples throughout the planet and can serve as the basis for a single, multivalent human community.
+The importance of a new, transcultural epic is difficult to overestimate: it is a story with relevance for peoples throughout the planet and it can serve as the basis for a single, multivalent human community.
 The focus here is on the early parts of the universe, the birth of the cosmos, the development of galaxies, and the origin and development of stars.

 Hill of the Hawk I (1 unit) Elizabeth Allison and Heather Lanier

-PARP 6522: Science, Ecology and Contested Knowledge(s) (3 units) Elizabeth Allison
+Science, Ecology and Contested Knowledge(s) (3 units) Elizabeth Allison